Improving the health of rural Kentuckians.

 OUR GOALS

-1. Improve the health of individuals in underserved communities throughout the Appalachian region by building a primary care workforce trained by experts to screen, diagnose, treat, and follow persons infected with hepatitis C infection.
+Improve the health of individuals in underserved communities throughout the Commonwealth by building a primary care workforce trained by experts to screen, diagnose, treat, and follow persons infected with hepatitis C infection.

-4. Advocate for expanded access to curative hepatitis C treatment through education of a broad range of care providers, development of strong linkages to care, best practices, health equity, policy changes and insurance reform.
+Advocate for expanded access to curative hepatitis C treatment through education of a broad range of care providers, development of strong linkages to care, best practices, improving access to care, policy changes and insurance reform.

 KHAMP Planning Committee Members